 Richfield, MN — American retail giant Best Buy announced this week that it was going after mainland Chinese retailer Bestest Buy for infringing on its trademarked name.
-The multinational consumer electronics company, headquartered in Richfield, Minnesota, said in a press release that it plans to aggressively defend its brand from, in the words of the memo, “agents who wish to illegally capitalize on Best Buy’s good name.”
+The multinational consumer electronics company, headquartered in Richfield, Minnesota, said in a press release that it plans to aggressively defend its brand from, in the words of the memo, “agents who wish to capitalize on Best Buy’s good name illegally.”

 “As you may have heard, the FBI has identified a company called ‘Bestest Buy’ operating in the greater Shanghai area,” said Best Buy Director of Communications Bethany Millbright reading from a prepared statement.
 “This is of major concern to us, and we wanted to take a moment to share the efforts we are taking to ensure only legitimate Best Buy products end up in the hands of our loyal customers.
-Unfortunately, counterfeiting is not a new issue in the retail global enterprise.
-Because our customers expect and deserve the highest-level of satisfaction when purchasing Best Buy products, we actively monitor the counterfeit market and have longstanding processes in place to address this challenge.”
+Unfortunately, counterfeiting is not a new issue in the global retail enterprise.
+Because our customers expect and deserve the highest level of satisfaction when purchasing Best Buy products, we actively monitor the counterfeit market and have longstanding processes in place to address this challenge.”

-What’s even more troubling for the retail giant, is that there is very little recourse they have to stop the Chinese counterfeit version.
+What’s even more troubling for the retail giant, is that there is very little recourse they have to stop the counterfeit Chinese version.
 Because trade laws are so lax and unenforceable, it makes it difficult for any American individual or company to issue a cease and desist to activities like this overseas.
-Of course this puts American policy makers in a bind.
+Of course, this puts American policymakers in a bind.

-“Well there you go,” said Professor James Badwater of the University of Chicago.
+“Well, there you go,” said Professor James Badwater of the University of Chicago.
 “So lawmakers try to pass legislation to strengthen trade regulations, and you’ve got people screaming that it’s destroying American jobs.
 So, it’s a no-win situation for everyone.
-Well, except for the Communist Chinese who would like to keep things just the way they are.
+Well, except for the Communist Chinese, who would like to keep things just the way they are.
 The only recourse we have is war?
 Lots of complaining?”

 Local reaction was somewhat expected.

-“Freaking Happy Christmas,” area community and chemtrail activist Sairhra Ramun announced to a number of scared tourists out in front of Nevada City’s New York Hotel.
+“Freaking Happy Christmas,” area community and chemtrail activist Sairhra Ramun announced to several scared tourists out in front of Nevada City’s New York Hotel.
 “Why should we care about big corporations and their whining about China stealing from them?
 We should be focusing on what China is doing to the environment.
 I’m not sure how we’ll force them to stop, but it all starts right here.
 Who’s with me?”

 “What would you like the United States to do?”
 Questioned White House Secretary Josh Earnest in a rare, non-haiku press conference.
 “Bomb them?
 Manipulate the currency in an already volatile global economy?
 Without these trade deals, as imperfect as they are, we have no leverage.
 So it’s easy to complain.
-It’s a lot harder to actually do something about it.
+It’s a lot harder actually to do something about it.
 Right?”